patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/puyehue-11.jpg) <!-- {_class="fragment"} -->

 Note:
-the ashes bring destruction.
+the ashes bring
+- destruction.
+- everything between dead animals to
-- all flights cancel across the southern half of the continent
+- days and days of flights cancel across the southern half of the continent.
-- Nilahue River went up to 113° and killed around 4.5 million fishes
-- heart attacks and got throat cancer on the livestock
-- fluoride intoxication in sheep, cattle and horses
-- bring five years of drought on Chubut and Rio Negro This incredible force of nature brings a lot of destructions on it's way

 --